Gerrnperl/outline-map/README.md

 - `outline-map.follow`: Scroll the outline when the cursor moves or the viewport scrolls

+- `outline-map.expand`: Set the automatic expansion mode of the outline view.
+Select `cursor` to expand only to the node where the cursor is located, and `viewport` to expand all nodes in the viewport.

 - `outline-map.hiddenItem`: Choose items you do not want to see in the outline.

 - `outline-map.defaultMaxDepth`: Set the default maximum depth of the outline tree.
 Set this to non-zero to enable the depth button `>` & `<`.